truthcoin/www.truthcoin.info/_posts/2022-04-04-lightning-limitations.md

 ### Summary

 * Channel-open transactions must be broadcast on L1, but there is simply not enough L1-space.
-* "Factories" onboard more users per L1 txn.
-Unfortunately, they can be attacked for free, and so are impractical.
+* "Factories" can onboard more users per L1 txn.
+Unfortunately, they can be sabotaged for free.
 CoinPool has the same problem (when it comes to LN-onboarding).
 The limitation is fundamental.
 * There are scenarios where LN-users consume *more* bytes than L1 "onchain" users.
 These are interesting, especially when it comes to use of HTLCs.

 The "conventional layer2 strategy" (of: "Core + LN + nothing else") is almost certainly not viable.
+But a modified strategy, of "Core + Largeblock Sidechain + LN" is viable.

 ## 1. The Onboarding Problem (With No Factories)